 Texas law allows victims of drunk driving to sue the bar that over-served the driver.
 These victims can include the driver and the driver’s family themselves.
 The idea of these suits is to hold liable the negligent bar for any injuries that resulted from the fact that they chose to sell more alcohol to someone who was already drunk who then later caused an injury.

 In this article, we’ll discuss the legal basis for these claims, their justification, their limitations, and some common scenarios.
-But also make sure that you check out our handy Comprehensive Guide to Dram Shop Cases page.

 The legal basis for first-party dram shop cases.